mcfnord/rml/src/busto.md

-Blinn from his Misdemeanor Division Chief position to leader of the homicide trial team, reclassified the position to a Division Chief to protect Blinn“ s salary, and renamed the position “Homicide Chief.“ Penner claimed that Lindquist believed that the title of Homicide Chief

-would help Blinn’s judicial application.
-Penner alleged that Lindquist made the change unilaterally and without notice to the Guild, despite the fact that it eliminated a bargaining unit
+Blinn from his Misdemeanor Division Chief position to leader of the homicide trial team, reclassified the position to a Division Chief to protect Blinn“ s salary, and renamed the position “Homicide Chief.“ Penner claimed that Lindquist believed that the title of Homicide Chief would help Blinn’s judicial application.
+Penner alleged that Lindquist made the change unilaterally and without notice to the Guild, despite the fact that it eliminated a bargaining unit position.

-position.

-Summm of the Factual Findings: Lindquist laterally transferred Blinn from his position as Misdemeanor Division Chief to Homicide Division Chief; Lindquist replaced Blinn with

-Lewis and upgraded Lewis“ classification to Division Chief, thereby removing his position from the Guild bargaining unit; the PCPAO upgraded Lewis" position unilaterally and without notice to the Guild; the evidence suggests that Lindquist’s motive in transferring Blinn was to keep him at the PCPAO, but the Homicide Chief position has been a stepping stone to a judgeship, which

-Blinn eventually took advantage of.
+Summary of the Factual Findings: Lindquist laterally transferred Blinn from his position as Misdemeanor Division Chief to Homicide Division Chief; Lindquist replaced Blinn with Lewis and upgraded Lewis“ classification to Division Chief, thereby removing his position from the Guild bargaining unit; the PCPAO upgraded Lewis" position unilaterally and without notice to the Guild; the evidence suggests that Lindquist’s motive in transferring Blinn was to keep him at the PCPAO, but the Homicide Chief position has been a stepping stone to a judgeship, which Blinn eventually took advantage of.

-Summa_ry of the Evidence: According to Lisa Hilligoss, the PCPAO’s Human Resources Manager, Blinn retained his position and salary as a Division Chief when he moved to the homicide position; it was a straight lateral transfer.
-Instead, the office reclassified Tim Lewis”

-County Attorney 3 position when he replaced Blinn as Misdemeanor Division Chief.
+Summary of the Evidence: According to Lisa Hilligoss, the PCPAO’s Human Resources Manager, Blinn retained his position and salary as a Division Chief when he moved to the homicide position; it was a straight lateral transfer.
+Instead, the office reclassified Tim Lewis” County Attorney 3 position when he replaced Blinn as Misdemeanor Division Chief.
 Farina stated in an email to Hilligoss, dated September 24, 2013:

-Please draft a letter to Human Resources asking that Tim Lewis (CA3 position) be reclassified to Senior Supervising Deputy Position (Misdemeanor Division Chief).
+<ul>Please draft a letter to Human Resources asking that Tim Lewis (CA3 position) be
+reclassified to Senior Supervising Deputy Position (Misdemeanor Division Chief).
 Tim is being reassigned to our Misdemeanor Division as its Chief.
 Please state in the letter that Tim will supervise a division that files more than 10,000